mrmartineau/notes.zander.wtf-gatsby/notes/contentful-migrations.md

 ### Login

-You will need to login to contentful on your computer.
+You will need to login to Contentful on your computer.
 Run `contentful login` and follow the prompts, see below for an example:

 ```sh
 ❯ contentful login